 John completed his B.Sc Actuarial Science, first class honours at University of Nairobi.

-Akin holds a B.Sc in Economics from the University of Lagos and an M.Sc in Finance and Economics from the University of Durham in the UK.
-He is also a Chartered Financial Analyst (CFA) Program Level II candidate
+Prior to joining AIIM, Akin worked as an Economic Research Analyst at Financial Derivatives Company (FDC) Limited in Nigeria.
+Akin holds a B.Sc. in Economics from the University of Lagos and M.Sc. in Finance and Economics from the University of Durham in the UK.
+He is also a CFA Charterholder.

 Arnold is an Investment Analyst for AIIM and is based in Cape Town.
 Arnold supports the investment team across all aspects of transaction execution, with French language skills being of particular importance in supporting deals in Francophone-Africa.